 You should also always enable TouchID for your phone, for additional security.

 You are still protected with Docyt, as long as your PIN is not compromised.
 In order for someone to access your account data using the hacked phone number, they still need a phone device containing a copy of your Secure Key.
 This Secure Key is downloaded from our servers to a new phone device, only when a correct PIN decrypts the encryption on our server.
-Without the PIN, the hacker can’t look at your personal data.
+Without the PIN, the hacker can’t look at your data.

 If you lose access to your phone number, we recommend that you try to recover your old phone number by working with your cell-phone carrier.
 Once recovered, update your PIN immediately.